 My possum pie is a cool, creamy, southern pie perfect for just about any occasion.
-A decadent triple layer filling is cradled is a buttery pecan shortbread crust.
+A decadent, triple-layer filling is cradled in a buttery pecan shortbread crust.

-Are you looking for more yummy pies?
-Try my million dollar pie (one of the most popular pies on my site), pecan pie (the best version I’ve ever tasted), chocolate cream pie, or my banana cream pie next!
+Are you looking for more irresistible Southern pies?
+Try my Million Dollar Pie (one of the most popular on my site), Pecan Pie (a true classic!), Chocolate Cream Pie, or banana cream pie, next!

 What Is Possum Pie?